 Wayne Bridge rejecting John Terry's handshake, Never forget 😅 pic.twitter.com/7MCFgJGgz0

 — Football Daily (@footballdaily) April 17, 2020

 He left the English national team and Chelsea soon after this.
 However, this was not the only scandal that Terry was engulfed in.
-The centre back was embroiled in a racism controversy against Anton Ferdinand, which did not do him any favours.
+The centre-back was embroiled in a racism controversy against Anton Ferdinand, which did not do his reputation any favours.

 The big moment – Anton Ferdinand refuses to shake John Terry's hand: pic.twitter.com/IOuFEBjS

 Though Terry was eventually found not guilty, his relationship with the fans broke down.
 He was stripped of his England captaincy, and there are few defenders of him outside Chelsea currently.

 A long list of controversies followed Diouf wherever he played.
 He had a peculiar habit of spitting at opponents and even fans, which got him into trouble many times.

 Moreover, Diouf also mocked the serious injuries of other players and once used a racial slur against a ball boy.